pbenner/tfbayes/README.md

 The library supports three ways of handling alignment gaps.
 Which one is used is coded in the alignment data:

-+ '-' The species is treated as if it was not present in the data set, i.e. the species is removed from the phylogenetic tree.
++ '-': The species is treated as if it was not present in the data set, i.e. the species is removed from the phylogenetic tree.
-+ 'N' The gap is interpreted as an additional character in the alphabet (i.e. a fifth nucleotide).
++ 'N': The gap is interpreted as an additional character in the alphabet (i.e. a fifth nucleotide).
 Note that if this is not used in the alignment, the prior counts for this character should be set to zero.
-+ '*' The gap is considered as missing data, which means that a nucleotide should be present at this position, but we simply do not know which one (wildcard).
++ '*': The gap is considered as missing data, which means that a nucleotide should be present at this position, but we simply do not know which one (wildcard).